Mingo Swamp (South River tributary)

-Mingo Swamp is a 21.78 mi long 4th order tributary to the South River in Sampson County, North Carolina.
-Mingo Swamp along with Black River forms the South River.
+Mingo Swamp is a 21.78 mi long 4th order tributary to the South River in North Carolina, located in Cumberland, Harnett, Johnston, and Sampson counties.
+Mingo Swamp, along with the Black River, forms the South River.

 Course

 Mingo Swamp rises about 2.5 miles northeast of Coats, North Carolina on the Black Creek divide on the Johnston-Harnett County line.
-Mingo Swamp then flows southwest then southwest to meet the Black River and form the South River about 1 mile northeast of Falcon, North Carolina.
+Mingo Swamp begins flowing in a southwest direction, then flows southeast to meet the Black River and form the South River, approximately 1 mile northeast of Falcon, North Carolina.

 Watershed

 Mingo Swamp drains 79.19 sqmi of area and receives about 48.1 in/year of precipitation.